kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 logs or events for this purpose.
 -->

+The presence of the new `tolerance` HPA field indicates that the feature is used.

 ###### How can someone using this feature know that it is working for their instance?

 <!--